-If this doesn’t tickle your pickle, check out my detailed and typically guy centric article Choosing The Best Travel Backpack – The Ultimate Guide.
+Check out my detailed and typically guy centric article Choosing The Best Travel Backpack – The Ultimate Guide.
 Don’t worry, I haven’t forgotten about you lovely ladies.
 I’m just not one myself, so I asked an awesome and well-travelled woman to write this detailed post Best Travel Backpack for Women and she’s also put together a must-have Thailand packing list below.

-What to Pack for Thailand (for Men)
+What To Pack For Thailand (For Men)

 - 5 pairs of boxers